BIGJRA/BIGJRA.github.io/rejuv.md

 The tree to the left of the second red flower from the train has a hidden *Potion.* Grab the *Super Repel* and the *Jolly Mint* above.

-You’ll see a **Whismur** nearby.
-If you give it a GourmetTreat, it’ll battle you!
+You'll see a **Whismur** nearby.
+If you give it a GourmetTreat, it'll battle you!

 ZCell 005: Route 1